inet-framework/docs/_sources/developers-guide/ch-network-interfaces.rst.txt

    -  *broadcast*: whether the interface supports broadcast

-   -  *multicast* whether the interface supports multicast
+   -  *multicast*: whether the interface supports multicast

-   -  *pointToPoint*: whether the interface is point-to-point link
+   -  *pointToPoint*: whether the interface is a point-to-point link

    -  *loopback*: whether the interface is a loopback interface